-Over the last few years, the Federation of Small Businesses [FSB] has focused its efforts on illuminating the corporate experience of women entrepreneurs.
+Over the last few years, the Federation of Small Businesses [FSB] has focused its efforts on illuminating and speaking up on the corporate experience of female entrepreneurs.
 This has culminated in two reports on the subject and engaging collaborations such as our #SheMeansBusiness campaign with tech giant Facebook.

 As the leading business representative organisation for the small business community, our focus has always been on easing the experience of the business entities, many of whom are sole traders.
 Our work has not only focused on the economic journey taken by women entrepreneurs, but the importance of having the right infrastructure to ensure that women entrepreneurs have the best chance at success.
 Most recently, we joined forces with the Fawcett Society to endorse a letter to the Chancellor which called for greater financial assistance for the childcare industry.

 In late June, at the height of the pandemic, I appeared as a panellist at the Women and Work All-Party Parliamentary Group meeting to discuss the experience of women entrepreneurs and the extent to which they have been able to navigate the crisis.
 Despite some progress, it has become apparent that the landscape has not fully embraced the nuances of female entrepreneurship.